-The distribution of redds documented in Johnson Creek is shown in Figure 17.
-No redd surveys have occurred above the gabion weir, however a small number of PIT tags have been detected above the structure over the past 5 years; the total spatial extent of anadromous steelhead is unknown above the gabion weir.
+Steelhead surveys have occurred in Johnson Creek since 2012.
+Unlike all previous survey years, Johnson Creek had significantly elevated flows throughout 2017 due to a wet spring.
+Redd surveys were able to occur twice, on April 3 (0 redds observed) and April 18 (6 redds observed).
+After that time, flows were too high to conduct walking surveys.
+The distribution of steelhead spawning in Johnson Creek is shown in Figure 17.
+No redd surveys have occurred above the gabion weir, however a small number of PIT tags have been detected above the structure over the past 6 years (2011-2016).
+The total spatial extent of steelhead is unknown above the gabion weir.